jonathanpike/jonathanpike.github.io/about.md

 ![Jonathan Pike](/assets/jonathan.jpg){:class="img-responsive"}

-I'm Jonathan Pike, a software developer in Mississauga, Ontario.
+I'm Jonathan Pike, a software developer in London, Ontario.
 I seek to deeply understand the programming languages I learn, through both [practice](http://jonathanpike.net/2015/09/26/Always-Be-Coding.html) and [research](http://jonathanpike.net/2015/11/24/Smooth-Ruby-Operators.html).
 I love the web, open source software, and fixing that one stubborn bug that refuses to be fixed.

 ### Theme